 For qualification purpose of the device the duration of the life test shall be ≥ 8000 hours.

-The life test should be extended beyond the formal qualification programme.
+It is advisable that the life test is extended beyond the formal qualification programme.

 Aging tests shall be performed in the functional test sequence as given in Figure 5-2 with a duration of 300 hours.